Uk/Poland Season at Different Sounds 2025

 For the East of Culture – Different Sounds festival and the UK/Poland 2025 artistic season, Dopey Monkey has teamed up with Lublin-based artists from the collective Zielona Girlanda and multi-instrumentalist Tomasz Graczyk to create something truly unique.

+Born out of collaborative workshops in 2024, their new project fuses genres in a captivating performance inspired by folk traditions, nature, and the art of storytelling.
+Alongside the rich tones of tuba and euphonium, audiences will hear soprano and tenor saxophones, layered vocals, and soundscapes that feel both earthy and otherworldly.
 During the festival, this Polish-Scottish crew will pop up across Lublin in unexpected places.
 But don’t expect your typical street performance – instead, they’ll travel with a mobile “concert space”, inspired by places of pause and reflection like bothies (basic, freely accessible shelters found in remote parts of Scotland, northern England, Ulster, and Wales) and chapels.

 Spectators are invited to step inside, slow down, and immerse themselves in rich sonic landscapes in an intimate, soul-soothing setting.